 Task dependencies occur when a task depends on another.

 A common task dependency is finish-to-start, which means that a task must be completed before another can start.
-For example, you can’t put an engine into a car until after the frame is assembled.
+For example, workers build a car’s frame before an engine can be put into it.

 Identifying task dependencies is crucial for building your project schedule.
 It also allows you to calculate the critical path — the longest sequence of activities from start to finish.

 Here’s how you can set task dependencies in monday.com:

 Setting dependencies allows you to view the relationship between tasks.
 You can then switch to a Gantt chart for a bird’s eye view of all project tasks and their timelines.